tsuru/now/README.md

 # INSTALL

-`now` script will be *deprecated* soon and the installation with the purpose of test tsuru and/or for development, you can use [installer](https://docs.tsuru.io/master/experimental/installer.html) to have tsuru up and running.
-Installer is an experimental feature.
+`now` script is *deprecated*.
+The current recommended method to install tsuru for test or development is [tsuru installer](https://docs.tsuru.io/stable/installing/using-tsuru-installer.html).

 # Tsuru Now